A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Statistical Learning Methods

-As the number of attributes increases, the number of possible structures becomes larger, requiring a large data set to obtain good estimates.
-To overcome high dimensionality (large number of attributes), the authors in \cite{Zhang2004LatentVD} introduce the Hierarchical Naive Bayesian (HNB) classier, which integrates latent (`hidden') variables.
-We applied SHNB, a variation of HNB, to our data analysis because the computations are straightforward with two steps: create latent variables using NB, then use TAN with the latent variables and the remaining attributes.
-To create latent variables we calculated conditional mutual information~(CMI), a similarity between two variables given the class.
-We then obtained an undirected graph connecting all the attributes based on the CMI between every pair of variables.
-Lastly, we created latent variable from the variables that form maximal clique.
-For example, among 8 variables of craniofacial data, two maximal cliques were chosen with the threshold similarity measure: overjet \& overbite and midface deficiency \& lower face height.
-We created latent variables for overjet \& overbite and midface deficiency \& lower face height, termed as \emph{anterior teeth coupling} and \emph{maxillomandibular facial proportion}, respectively.
-All four attributes consisted of three levels, see Table \ref{tab:latentCat}.
-Thus, both latent variables consisted of nine categories.
-We combined the levels ``deep bite" and ``open bite" in overbite and called it \emph{not-normal} (similarly the non-normal category was used for both ``increase" and ``reverse" in overjet).
-The SHNB structures were formed by the TAN classifier with two latent variables and four remaining attributes that were not involved in cliques.
+As the number of attributes increases, the number of possible structures goes up, requiring a large dataset to obtain good estimates.
+To overcome this, the authors in \cite{Zhang2004LatentVD} introduced the Hierarchical Naive Bayesian (HNB) classier, a variation of which is SHNB \cite{shnb}.
+SHNB extracts latent ("hidden") variables from highly dependent observed variables and uses these to replace the original, thereby reducing the number of attributes.
+The analysis is conducted in two steps: 1) creating latent variables using NB, 2) using TAN with the latent variables and the remaining attributes (we remark here that latent variables were created by discretizing continuous variables and applying Naive Bayes, not GNB, as the extension of GNB to TAN or SHNB is not straightforward).
+To create latent variables, we calculated the conditional mutual information~(CMI), a similarity metric, between each pair of variables given the class.
+We then obtained an undirected graph connecting all the attributes based on the CMI between each pair of variables.
+Lastly, we created latent variables from the variables that form maximal cliques.
+For example, among 8 craniofacial features, two maximal cliques were chosen with the threshold similarity measure: the first being overjet and overbite, and the second being midface deficiency and lower face height.
+We created latent variables from each pair, calling them \emph{anterior teeth coupling} and \emph{maxillomandibular facial proportion}, respectively.
+The original four attributes consisted of three levels each, displayed in Table \ref{tab:latentCat}.
+We combined the levels "deep bite" and "open bite" for the variable overbite and called it \emph{abnormal} (similarly the abnormal category was used for both "increase" and "reverse" levels for overjet).
+The latent variables thus obtained from each pair consists of 4 categories: Abnormal-Normal, Normal-Normal, Normal-Abnormal, and Abnormal-Abnormal.
+The SHNB structure was then obtained using the TAN classifier with these latent variables and the four remaining craniofacial attributes that were not a part of any maximal clique.